bathrobe/fleet/src/app/(frontend)/components/ConceptGraph/README.md

 }
 ```

-## Next Steps
+## Implementation Notes

-We need to implement a visualization that:
+The visualization is built using visx (from Airbnb), which provides:

-- Preserves a 1:1 aspect ratio to accurately show semantic distances
+- High performance rendering with SVG
-- Minimizes axis emphasis (semantic distances are what matter)
+- Functional API that aligns with React principles
-- Provides interactive features like zoom, pan, and selection
+- Precise control over visual elements
-- Renders efficiently for potentially large numbers of vectors
+- Support for complex interactions like zoom and pan